John B. Atkinson

-John B. Atkinson (June 17, 1894 – April 28, 1965) was an American city manager, businessman, and military officer who served as the first city manager of Cambridge, Massachusetts.
+Col John B. Atkinson (June 17, 1894 – April 28, 1965) was an American city manager, businessman, and military officer who served as the first city manager of Cambridge, Massachusetts.

 Early life

-Atkinson was born in Cambridge on June 17, 1894, to Mr. and Mrs. Thomas F. Atkinson.
+Col John B. Atkinson was born in Cambridge on June 17, 1894, to Mr. and Mrs. Thomas F. Atkinson.
 He graduated from Boston College in 1916.
 In 1922 he married Louise O'Shea of Brighton.
 They had one son.

 Military career

 Atkinson enlisted in the United States Army two days after the country entered World War I. He was sent to the first Officer's Training Camp in Plattsburgh, New York and received his commission as a second lieutenant.
 In 1917 he was sent to France and assigned to work with the British Expeditionary Force.
 He was later moved to the 302nd Motor Transportation Corps and was promoted to first lieutenant in September 1918.
 A few months later he was promoted to captain.
 He also served four months as an acting major and was in charge of 1000 men and 400 trucks.
 Atkinson saw service during the battles of Château-Thierry and Soissons and the Meuse–Argonne offensive.

 After the war, Atkinson was mustered out of the federal service and commissioned as a major in the 1st Supply Train Unit of the 26th Infantry Division of the Massachusetts National Guard.
 In 1927 he was promoted to Lieutenant Colonel.
 In 1931 he was appointed a personal aide to Governor Joseph B. Ely.
 He retired with the rank of Colonel.